Typhoon Lagoon – Disney Water Park

 Miss Adventure Falls

 A family attraction owned by Captain Mary Oceaneer, a treasure hunter at sea.
 She has been trapped in an unpleasant hurricane and her treasure has spread throughout the country years ago.
-You mount a raft for four people and ride with a water conveyor and look for the precious artifacts.
+You mount a raft for four people and ride with a water conveyor and look for precious artifacts.

 This is the perfect attraction for the entire family to enjoy!
 This is a 300-foot water slide on a 4-person pipe that will take you through a rocky cave under a wet waterfall and below a rustic wooden bridge, twisting and tilting from side to side.